kubeflow/website/content/en/docs/ibm/pipelines.md

 It requires authentication via the public endpoint of Kubeflow deployment when using the Kubeflow Pipelines multi-user feature with Pipelines SDK.

-You need to provide the following three variables if you're using an in-cluster Jupyter notebook or a remote machine:
+You need to provide the following three variables if you're using an in-cluster Jupyter notebook or a remote client machine:

 1. `KUBEFLOW_PUBLIC_ENDPOINT_URL` - Kubeflow public endpoint URL.
 You can obtain it from command `ibmcloud ks nlb-dns ls --cluster <your-cluster-name>`.
 1. `SESSION_COOKIE` - A session cookie starts with `authservice_session=`.
 You can obtain it from your browser after authenticated from Kubeflow UI.
 Notice that this session cookie expires in 24 hours, so you need to obtain it again after cookie expired.